alexwlchan/alexwlchan.net/src/_drafts/digital-decluttering.md

 title: Digital decluttering
 summary:
 tags:
+  - personal
+  - digital-preservation
 ---
 I spent a lot of my formative Internet years in online fandom.
 I read novel-length stories about *Doctor Who* characters; I swooned over fan art of the *Lizzie Bennet Diaries*; I pored over in-depth analyses of each episode of *Carmilla*.
-I was surrounded by the creativity of strangers, sharing my own ideas, and taking the first steps towards my queer awakening.
+I was surrounded by the creativity of strangers, sharing my own thoughts and ideas, and taking the first steps towards my queer awakening.

 Most of that is gone now.